-- Turn on the Panasonic G2 tablet and double tap the GS Software shortcut from the Windows desktop.
-You will briefly see the application loading image before landing on the Playback/Collect screen. - The right side of the window will show a list of detected antennas which are transmitting a Wi-Fi signal.
-Note that you are not yet connected to your antenna, the system is just displaying available connections. - The left side of the window will show project folders. - If this is the first time you are using the system, the only folder shown will be the factory default, COMMON.
+To begin, double tap the GS Software shortcut from the Windows desktop.
+You will briefly see the application loading image before landing on the Playback/Collect screen.

+- The right side of the window will show a list of detected antennas which are transmitting a WiFi signal.
+Note that you are not yet connected to your antenna, the system is just displaying available connections. - The left side of the window will show Project folders. - If this is the first time you are using the system, the only folder shown will be the factory default one: COMMON.